SANS3R66/wtd-script/README.md

 The World: Tower Defenders Roblox game script... first ever public WTD script!
 Very pro.

 synapse.d.luau is types made by me that includes some of Synapse env that i use and some of FluentUI methods.
-Not finished.
+Not finished. (use [vscode extension](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp))

 Idiotic and shitty ass script patterns are expected. (english too)